Introduction - Kingdom of Lesotho

 - Gender and Youth

-In relation to overall infrastructure, the country intends to adopt a technology neutral approach in selecting appropriate, scalable technology needed to build robust communications networks.
+The proposed regulatory framework encourages the deployment of converged technologies, which can be offered over existing networks using IP technology.
+The country adopted a technology neutral approach in selecting appropriate, scalable technology needed to build robust communications networks.
 Secondly, the policy seeks to encourage the expansion of the national electricity grid in order to support the deployment of ICT infrastructure.
+The Electronic and Transaction Bill was drafted in 2014 and the Computer Crime and Cybercrime Bill drafted in 2015 (to be revised).

 - The establishment of the Universal Service Fund and thus addressing more areas of communications other than just access;